Special offer

 The factor comparison method

 The above techniques require different levels of involvement and time investment.
-Businesses should balance their desired outcome versus the investment value they want to apply to the job evaluation process.
+It may help you to balance your desired outcome against the investment of undertaking your chosen job evaluation method.

-As with any analysis, it should start with a clear definition of the scope of work.
-Businesses and their human resources teams should have a clear purpose and desired outcome for this somewhat painstaking task.
-The scope of the analysis should define the departments involved, the collaborators, if the process is a job evaluation or re-evaluation and much more.
+As with any analysis, begin with a clear definition of the scope of work.
+Having a clear purpose and desired outcome can help businesses and their human resources teams approach this task more effectively.
+The scope of the analysis usually defines the departments involved, the collaborators and whether the process is a job evaluation or re-evaluation.

-For this analysis, data is key.
+For this analysis, data is often key.
 This data can be qualitative, quantitative or both.
-Gathering it and consolidating it is a large part of the job and is crucial to ensure the accuracy of the analysis.
-The data collected can be current salaries, existing hierarchical structure, job grouping, levels of responsibility, market insight, location of the workforce, demography of the workforce and much more depending on the purpose of the job evaluation.
-For more on data, check our article on the use of data for performance management here.
+Gathering it and consolidating it is a large part of the job and strongly helps to ensure the accuracy of your analysis.

 See all articles in this category